Tirzepatide for Weight Loss in Lisle, IL

 Meet with our medical team to discuss your goals, medical history, and whether tirzepatide is right for you.
 No commitment.

-Comprehensive bloodwork to confirm eligibility, plus a 3D body composition scan to establish your starting baseline.
+Bring recent bloodwork from your PCP or Rythm Health.
+We review your labs and run a 3D body composition scan to establish your starting baseline.

 Ongoing Support